lightsaft/lightsaft.github.io/_posts/2020-11-11-gaudio-LaSAFT-marp.md

 ## 2.1.
 Review: U-Net For Spectrogram-based Source Separation (2)

 - ..., and it works...!
   - Jansson, A., et al. "Singing voice separation with deep U-Net convolutional networks."
 18th International Society for Music Information Retrieval Conference.
 2017.
   - Takahashi, Naoya, and Yuki Mitsufuji.
 "Multi-scale multi-band densenets for audio source separation."
 2017 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA).
 IEEE, 2017.

 - Recall the assumption of this approach:
   - Assuimg a spectrogram is a two (left and right) - channeled image
-  - Spectrogram-based Source Separation can be viewed as an Image-to-Image Translation
+  - Spectrogram-based Source Separation $\approx$ Image-to-Image Translation
   - (emperical results) Fully 2-D Convs can provide promising results

 ---